Riviera (TV series)

-Riviera is a television drama created by Neil Jordan.
+Riviera is an Irish-British drama television series originally created by Neil Jordan, who however disowned it as finally released.
 It premiered on Sky Atlantic on 15 June 2017.
-The series stars Anthony LaPaglia, Julia Stiles, Lena Olin, Adrian Lester, Iwan Rheon, Dimitri Leonidas and Roxane Duran.
-The first series of Riviera was released on 15 June 2017 on Sky Box Sets and NOW TV, and was Sky’s most successful original series, with an audience of 2.3 million an episode, and more than 20 million downloads and views total.
-The first series premiered in the U.S. on 9 February 2019 on Ovation.
+The series stars Anthony LaPaglia, Julia Stiles, Lena Olin, Adrian Lester, Iwan Rheon, Dimitri Leonidas, and Roxane Duran.
+The first season of Riviera was released on 15 June 2017 on Sky Box Sets and NOW TV, and was Sky's most successful original series, with an audience of 2.3 million an episode, and more than 20 million downloads and views total.
+The first season premiered in the U.S. on 9 February 2019 on Ovation.
 The second season premiered on the network beginning on May 8, 2021 as part of the "Mystery Alley" block in a deal with Sky Studios.
-The second series was announced on 21 November 2017.
-It was renewed for a third series on 24 May 2019.
+The second season was announced on 21 November 2017.
+It was renewed for a third and last season on 24 May 2019.

 Synopsis

 Set in the French Riviera, the series follows American art curator Georgina Clios, whose life is upended after her billionaire husband Constantine dies in a yacht accident.
 Georgina becomes immersed in a world of lies, double-dealing and crime, as she seeks to uncover the truth about her husband's death.